nojronatron/nojronatron.github.io/code401-files/class-notes-week4.md

 1. Meet with Alex for pitching MVPs.
 1. Follow tasks to build the repo.

+## Friday Morning Notes

+Remember things we've learned about and used these last four weeks:

+- Classes, Interfaces, Abstraction, and Inheritance
+- Primatives and Classes
+- Datastructures, Trees, Stacks, and Queues
+- Back-end services, APIs, REST, CRUD, and Databases e.g. PostgresQL
+- Methods, Properties, Constructors
+- ArrayLists and other built-in Java classes

+### Midterm Guidance

+Alex will help tweak MVP.

 ## TODOs

 [ ] Keep hacking away at missing assignments *this week*